eugenia1984/english/b1-english-for-developers/24-learn-common-phrasal-verbs-and-idioms.md

 - **To iron out**: means to solve or settle small problems or differences, especially through discussion or careful planning.
 For example: `We need to iron out the final issues before launching the website`. –> This means the team needs to fix the last few problems before the website goes live.

+- **To fit**: means to match or be suitable for a situation, system, or structure.
+For example: `That idea isn't fitting our new approach to team management`. –> This means the idea doesn't work well with the way the team now operates.

 ---

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>